mshafiqsb/HackStory/McAfeePrivesc.md

 # McAfee privileged SiteList.xml leads to Active Directory domain privilege escalation

 During an intern pentest, I came accross a nice way to privesc in an Active Directory domain.

-I owned an employee's laptop with McAfee Virusscan Enterprise 8.8 installed.
+I owned an employee's laptop with McAfee Virusscan Enterprise 8.8 installed and a low privilege account.

 Mcafee has a feature to customize update servers and can connect to these servers via HTTP or SMB.
 The SiteList.xml contains juicy informations like credentials, domain name servers, ... it looks like this :

 ```